 Australian law gives homeowners a number of rights tied to enjoyment and use of their property.
 This means that your tree is not supposed to block the sun to their garden or home, and it isn’t supposed to drop leaves or debris on their property.
 It also can’t block TV signals.

 Depending on where you live, you may be allowed to prune the part of a tree that crosses over your boundary line.
-However, that option may be limited by tree preservation orders, or local rules that limit how much you could remove from the tree in order maintain its health.
-Before you chop off a large part of the tree to let in light or make sure a branch doesn’t land on your car, research experts in tree lopping in Perth.
+However, that option may be limited by tree preservation orders or local rules that limit how much you could remove from the tree to maintain its health.

 If the Tree is on Someone Else’s Property